orbeon/orbeon-forms-doc/Form-Builder-~-The-Form-Editor.md

 For your first form, don't worry too much about those: just enter any name!
 You can always change these settings later!

+You also may enter at this time a form title and description.

 ## General Form Builder layout

 Form Builder's form editor is organized in 4 areas: